mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 **Person 2:** Hojo-san, when you say that this book has to do with awakening Mahayana faith as opposed to Hinayana, [...] what is it?

 **Katagiri Roshi:** Yes.
-I said Hinayana, but Maha doesn’t mean “great” as opposed to “small”.
+I said Hinayana, but Maha doesn’t mean “great” as opposed to “small.”

 **Person 2:** No?